 Q&A: Could executive privilege block Comey testimony?

-There are 1 comment on the The Daily News-Record story from 2 hrs ago, titled Q&A: Could executive privilege block Comey testimony?.
+There are 6 comments on the The Daily News-Record story from 15 hrs ago, titled Q&A: Could executive privilege block Comey testimony?.
 In it, The Daily News-Record reports that:

 The White House appears to be considering raising the issue of executive privilege, but Trump may have a weak case for claiming that his conversations with Comey should be considered private - especially since the president himself has commented publicly about the circumstances surrounding Comey's May 9 firing.
 Comey is set to testify Thursday before the Senate intelligence committee.